J-gonz-alt-3/Hangman/README.md

 # Hangman-React_TypeScript_Vite

+Project is live on my Portfolio however still not 100% complete.

-Project in Progress!
+Still in Progress!

-Link: N/A as of now!
+Link: http://jpghangman-online.preview-domain.com (temporary link until Hostinger domain goes live)

+# Tools used in this Project

+- TypeScript
+- React
+- Vite
+- Hostinger

 # Expectations coming into this